 The war option

 So, now back to the hot option.
 In an example, a mediator speaks about handy tips on how to settle disputes nicely.
-Not gossiping for example, staying civilized and not exploding or shouting loudly, yeah right.
+Not gossiping, for example, staying civilized and not exploding or shouting loudly, yeah right.
 I agree that this will have some effect, but that is not the answer to everything.
-All good and well but sometimes the soft touch will not work and it is all out war (lol).
+All good and well but sometimes the soft touch will not work and it is an all-out war (lol).

 This is how it goes

 That goes like this: People goggle at people who do wrong.
 They make passive-aggressive jokes.
 They throw with doors.
 Oh yes, and that loud call on the balcony this afternoon drowned out the sound of the monthly fire alarm drill.
 Furthermore, during the fight, they completely forget to convey the soft message while the mediators agree that it is better to say too lazy John of logistics:

 I have some difficulty with you submitting your figures so late because that slows down my work and makes me feel nervous in my belly, instead of “Asshole!”
 Hurry up, you are always late, you are such a dick!
 In addition, you should not use sentences with the words ‘always’, ‘never’ combined with you because that removes every nuance from the conversation.

 In this case, arguing is not a conversation.
 It sometimes is war.
 Of a temporary nature of the course.
 And of course, you can follow all sorts of conflict management courses at the office.
 But you can sometimes make the whole thing go wild.
 No civilized exchange of thoughts.
 Simply: boom, go for broke and face the consequences!

 Your escape route

 Do I believe this all-out war works?
 Well in some cases it does as colleagues and bosses might think that they have really upset the employee and feel guilty about it.
 Yes, this might happen.